Toto-Kotaro-Tanaka/ms4-eagle-golf/README.md

 — **Back-end** —<br>

 Users have options to purchase products as a guest user or account holder user.
 Guest users cannot save personal details for their next purchase so personal details such as name, email address, shipping address etc belong to their order in the database.
-Account holder users create an account with their <ins>email address</ins> and <ins>username</ins>, and user name (user profile) is linked with their order so that personal details are retrieved.
-Each product belongs to a category and that is identified by category Id.
-Each order is linked with product sku and name.
+Account holder users create an account with their <ins>email address</ins> and <ins>username</ins>, and user name (user profile) is linked with their order so that personal details can be retrieved.
+Each product belongs to a category and that is identified by category id.
+Each order is linked with product sku and name.<br>
+SQLite, which is Django built-in database is used for development mode and Heroku Postgre is used for production mode.
+AWS (Amazon Web Services) is used to hold all static files and folders for the website for production mode.

 Below is the chart of the database to show the data relationships.